poorsquinky/resume/resume.md

 * Trained staff throughout the company in group as well as one-on-one settings on emerging cloud and software technologies

+### 2015-2019: NextGen Healthcare, Irvine, CA
-Senior DevOps Engineer, NextGen DevOps Center of Excellence (2015-2019)
+Senior DevOps Engineer

 * Lead engineer on a versatile team that provides targeted assistance to many internal product teams on cloud best practices, infrastructure-as-code